 Experience: At least five years of professional experience in the administration of externally-funded sponsored research and associated funding agencies are required.
 Five years of increasingly responsible supervisory experience is preferred.
 A record of significant leadership experience in research and administrative operations is preferred.
 A successful record of obtaining government grants in an academic setting, particularly in collaboration with faculty groups, is preferred.
 Experience in establishing and maintaining relationships with government funding agencies is preferred.

 Skills: Evidence of strong writing and editorial skills and excellent interpersonal skills are required.
 Demonstrated ability to work effectively with people from diverse disciplines and at varying organizational levels, including the ability to promote a working environment that builds collaborations, encourages interdisciplinary teamwork, and promotes diversity, is required.
 Proficiency with word processing and spreadsheet applications is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience using a pre- and post-award grants management system is preferred.
 The ability to lead a research administration office, establishstrategic priorities, and advocate effectively for internal and external support of research, scholarship and creative activity to advance the mission of the University is preferred.
 Familiarity with research environments and infrastructure, patenting and licensing, current federal and state research compliance regulations, policies, and practices, federal and state funding opportunities and trends, national and international research organizations, faculty fellowship programs, and institutional partnerships and research collaborations, is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Provides service to the faculty by facilitating their efforts to pursue scholarly activities, professional development, creative endeavors, training programs, equipment acquisition, and community service through the acquisition of extramural funding.